xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures31.md

 Authentication
 --------------

-Up to ArangoDB 3.0 authentication of client requests was only possible with HTTP basic authentication.
+Up to AvocadoDB 3.0 authentication of client requests was only possible with HTTP basic authentication.

 Starting with 3.1 it is now possible to also use a [JSON Web Tokens](https://jwt.io/)